-What is a VA loan?
+1. What is a VA loan?

 A VA loan is another term for a Veterans Affairs mortgage.
 The loans are made through private lenders and are guaranteed by the Department of Veterans Affairs, so they do not require mortgage insurance.

-Who are they for?
+2. Who are they for?

-Are you an active-duty member of the military or a veteran?
+- Are you an active-duty member of the military or a veteran?
 You most likely qualify.

-Any other fun facts?
+3. Any other fun facts?

-Not only do VA loans not require mortgage insurance, they also do not require a DOWN PAYMENT!
+Not only do VA loans not require mortgage insurance, they also do not require a down payment.

-Why didn't you say that first?
+4. Why didn't you say that first?

 Great point.
 Sorry about that.
 VA loans do not require down payments, which makes them hard to beat if you qualify.
 And even more great news?
 There's no minimum credit score requirement.

-But there's still a cost, right?
+5. But there's still a cost, right?